The following poems were translated collaboratively by a team consisting of:

 Dr. Lopategui requested the translation of Cristales de Tiempo specifically to publish the compilation in English.
 Her desire is to increase awareness and appreciation of Garro’s poetry, person, talent and life and to make Garro’s poetry accessible to a wider audience.
 Likewise, it also serves to increase a deeper understanding of the experiences, relationships, and other factors that influenced her work as a whole.
 For the same reason, translating Cristales de Tiempo will allow a key component of Garro’s work to be studied in Women’s Studies and Chicano Studies programs, to understand its significance and impact beyond the parameters of literary studies.

-The opportunity to translate the work of such a renown author within Hispanic Letters, within Hispanic Women’s Literature, and representing the canon of 20th century Hispanic feminist authors, is uncommon.
+The opportunity to translate the work of such a renowned author within Hispanic Letters, within Hispanic Women’s Literature, and representing the canon of 20th century Hispanic feminist authors, is uncommon.
 For the same reason, in being aware of the uniqueness of the opportunity, our goal is to create a translation that reflects the talent of Elena Garro and Dr. Lopátegui’s dedication to sharing Elena Garro’s poetry, and also our own dedication to literary translation and the unique intellectual challenge that it presents.

 All year is winter next to you,